 | Punitive | Reckless disregard, gross negligence, or intentional wrongdoing | Greater of $100,000 or actual damages awarded (23 O.S. § 9.1) |

-See calculating pain and suffering damages and punitive damages in Oklahoma for our injury law methodology.
+See pain and suffering valuation and how punitive damages work in Oklahoma for our injury law methodology.
 The other side will dispute severity and pressure you to settle before harm is documented; early settlement almost always leaves money on the table.

 Protecting Your Rights After a Life-Altering Accident

 The adjuster’s first call isn’t a courtesy: it’s strategy.
 Anything you say in a recorded statement can be twisted to deny compensation.
-Talk to an attorney first, and consider a bad faith insurance claim if the carrier crosses the line.
-Our guide to the burden of proof explains what evidence wins, and our overview of admitted liability covers next steps when fault isn’t disputed.
+Talk to an attorney first, and consider unreasonable claim denial litigation if the carrier crosses the line.
+Our guide to elements a plaintiff must prove explains what evidence wins, and our overview of admitted-liability damages-only cases covers next steps when fault isn’t disputed.

 Under 12 O.S. § 95, you have two years from the accident date to file.
 Notice deadlines for government defendants under 51 O.S. § 156 run shorter still; missing either ends your right to compensation regardless of evidence strength.